didx-xyz/aries-cloudapi-python/docs/Trust Registry.md

 }
 ```

-with `"z5Bug71M7Sj7cYpbVBDmN:2:test_schema:0.3"` representing schema ID, name and version respectively.
+where `"z5Bug71M7Sj7cYpbVBDmN:2:test_schema:0.3"` represents the schema ID, name, and version respectively.

-NOTE: In production, this should not be exposed to the www or interacted with directly.
-Either, refrain from exposing this to the www or setup a separate security layer for the trust registry.
-The simple reason for this being that you will want to disable arbitrary people from making changes to the trust registry.
+NOTE: In a production environment, this should not be exposed to the internet or interacted with directly.
+It's advisable to either avoid exposing this to the internet or set up a separate security layer for the trust registry.
+This is because it's crucial to prevent unauthorized individuals from making changes to the trust registry.